 - Acne Conglobata – interconnected lesions on the chest, upper arms, face, thighs and buttocks; the most rare and severe type; affects both men and women

 To prevent scarring or dark spots on the skin, do not pick at any type of acne.
-Instead, contact us to see a dermatologist as soon as possible.
+Instead, see a dermatologist as soon as possible.
 Modern treatments and procedures are constantly evolving.
 Today there are new, effective and safe treatments available that can help you obtain the beautiful skin that you deserve.
 The results of acne treatments are generally visible in six to eight weeks.

 *Results may vary per patient.